 A candidate for State Representative, Pos.
-1, Legislative District 6 in the 2012 Washington Primary
+1, Legislative District 6 (West Plains and western Spokane) in the 2012 Washington Primary

 Occupation: Coffee shop owner

 Education: Undergraduate degree from Whitworth University; MBA from George Fox University; executive leadership studies at Harvard University.